What It's Like To Travel Alone As A Muslim Woman

 Advertisement

 I receive at least one hateful comment on every single one of my vlogs.
-But, I don't feel the need to respond to these: I stand by how I practice my own faith.
+But I don't feel the need to respond to these: I stand by how I practise my own faith.
 Plus, there are more important things to worry about than touching someone else's arm.

 However, I've been rethinking my relationship with the hijab lately.
 It's only a piece of cloth — it doesn't change who I am.
-But, when I put it on, things are different, and I become self-conscious of it as well.
-If I don't wear it, I can just be any solo female traveler.
+But when I put it on, things are different, and I become self-conscious of it as well.
+If I don't wear it, I can just be any solo female traveller.

 It's nice to have space from the hijab sometimes, because it becomes completely attached to your identity.
 At the same time, I also feel the obligation to break the stereotype of how Muslims are typically portrayed by wearing it on my travels.
 This back-and-forth is an inner journey I'm going through.